 Make sure to carry enough snacks and water

 Like I said, breakfast is most often coffee and bread and each village has a little bakery where you can buy sandwiches for lunch.
+They had a range of sandwiches to choose from and even some subs that looked very appetizing, I will definitely be searching for a sub near me when I get home after looking at those.
 If you don’t like bread (or are allergic to gluten), make sure you pack loads of other food.
 You can buy snacks once you get to Reunion, before you set off on your hike.
 Also make sure to carry lots of water with you.

 Book a guide if you’ve got the budget